piclas-framework/piclas/doc/userguide/030_features_models.md

 ### Field

+#### Dielectric

 ### Particle

+#### Specular/Reflective Wall

 #### Porous Wall

-The porous boundary condition uses a removal probability to determine whether a particle is deleted or reflected of the boundary.
+The porous boundary condition uses a removal probability to determine whether a particle is deleted or reflected at the boundary.

 ## Particle Emission